Ethna Gaffney: Career as a female academic

-Professor Gaffney's career is both typical and atypical of the professional profile of married women academics in mid- to late twentieth-century Ireland.
+Gaffney's career is both typical and atypical of the professional profile of married women academics in mid- to late twentieth-century Ireland.
 Given the social and cultural pressures on wives not to work outside the home, there is frequently a hiatus when women left work to look after children.
 Once married, Ethna Gaffney resigned from her first lectureship.
 Suddenly widowed less than five years later, she managed successfully to combine childrearing with the world of work — a particularly male world.
 She was very proud of being the first woman to be promoted professor in Surgeons and used to recall formal dinners and honorary conferrings where she was the only woman present in a room full of men.
 This would not have intimidated her, as her older brother, Eoin O’Malley, was a surgeon, later to serve as President of the RCSI.
 In mid-twentieth-century Ireland, it was rare for a woman to have done a PhD, and still rarer a PhD in Science.
 Nothing in her early education had pointed Ethna O’Malley in the direction she took; she had not studied Science at school.
 She used to say that she opted for a BSc degree because the queue was the shortest at registration.
-Perhaps her family background played a role too: her father was Professor of Surgery in Galway and had three medical brothers; a maternal aunt had done an MSc in Chemistry and was a public analyst.
+Perhaps her family background played a role too: her father was Professor of Surgery in Galway and had three medical brothers; a maternal aunt Phyllis Ryan had done an MSc in Chemistry and was a public analyst.

-And Ethna proved to have some aptitude.
+Ethna proved to have aptitude.
 After a promising start to her career (NUI entrance scholarship, brilliant undergraduate results, a completed doctorate at the age of 24), her research output is heavily weighted to the early years.
-Accounts of her investigations for and with Prof EJ Conway and Dr Vincent Barry appeared, some co-authored, in Nature magazine, in The Biochemical Journal, The Lancet and The Irish Journal of Medical Science.
+Accounts of her investigations for and with E. J. Conway and Vincent Barry appeared, some co-authored, in Nature magazine, in The Biochemical Journal, The Lancet and The Irish Journal of Medical Science.
 However, there is no record of further research publications.
 This discontinuity in research profile may have been typical of the age, and can be partly ascribed to the lack of incentives for full-time teaching academics to carry out research.